Start Your Own ISP

 Tools you’ll want to have A list of the tools you’ll need to install relays sites and customers.

-Aim a Backhaul A guide describing the proper techniques for aiming backhauls.
+Aim a Backhaul COMING SOON A guide describing the proper techniques for aiming backhauls.
 Designed to be printed out and taken to the site for reference.

-Backhaul Picker If you just need to get a solid wireless connection from Point A to Point B then use this interactive guide to pick the right equipment and get it set up.
+Backhaul List If you just need to get a solid wireless connection from Point A to Point B then use this list to pick the right equipment and get it set up.

-Channel Planning Avoid self interference by carefully choosing channels for your access points and backhauls.
+RF Basics and Channel Planning COMING SOON Avoid self interference by carefully choosing channels for your access points and backhauls.